datastructures-js/trie/README.md

 ### .insert(value)
 insert the string form of value (`value.toString()`) into the trie.

-*Note: the empty string is not a default word in the trie.
-You can add the empty word by explicitly calling `.insert('')`*
+*Note: the empty string is not a default word in the trie. empty word can be added by explicitly calling `.insert('')`*

 <table>
   <tr>